Cwmgors RFC: History

-Although Cwmgors RFC did not come into existence until 1927 rugby had been played in the town from 1895.
-A team called the All Blacks was formed in the town in 1895, this team would later change its name to the Curwen Stars.
+Although Cwmgors RFC did not come into existence until 1927, rugby had been played in the town from 1895.
+A team called the All Blacks was formed in the town in 1895; this team later changed its name to the Curwen Stars.
 The Curwen Stars joined the Llanelli and District Rugby Union in 1900, and eventually joined the Welsh Rugby Union in 1913.
-In 1923 a second team formed in the village, made up from members of the Cwmgors Colliery called the 'Mond' team, named after the owner of the colliery Alfred Mond.
-The 'Mond' boasts future Welsh captain Claude Davey as one of its players.
+In 1923 a second team formed in the village, made up from employees of the Cwmgors Colliery, called the Mond team, named after the owner of the colliery, Alfred Mond.
+The Mond team included future Welsh captain Claude Davey as one of its players.
 In 1927 both the Curwen Stars and the Mond disbanded and severed all union connections.
-In that year a new team then emerged called Cwmgors RFC which joined the Swansea and District Rugby Union.